vasudevjogani/3SlideCube_Task/README.md

 -	Overall solution - does it accomplish the task and how well?

 ## Submission
 For submission, send us the link to your git repository (You can choose your favourite repository.
-It could be GitHub, GitLab, etc. just make sure we have access to it)
+It could be GitHub, GitLab, etc. just make sure we have access to it) to [cubeacademy@3sidedcube.com](mailto:cubeacademy@3sidedcube.com?subject=Cube%20Academy%20Test)

+## Questions?

+If you have any questions about any of the above please get in touch with us at [cubeacademy@3sidedcube.com](mailto:cubeacademy@3sidedcube.com?subject=Cube%20Academy%20Test)